oebelus/my_notes/public/docs/Node.js.md

 - **`path`**: Aids in file path string manipulation.
 - **`url`**: Parses and formats URL strings, especially beneficial in web applications and server operations.

-### How do you create a simple server in Node.js using the HTTP module?